ICR-Services/.github/profile/README.md

 Instructions for ICR service owners on managing and maintaing dois for each service are [here](https://github.com/ICR-Services/Instructions)

-Each service has their own repo with a doi, summarised here:
+Each service has their own repo with a doi, summarised here.
+Click on the links for a full description of the service.:

 ---